Redan, Victoria: History

-Redan was one of Ballarat's first deep lead gold mining areas on the outskirts Ballarat between the city and the town of Sebastopl.
+Redan was one of Ballarat's first deep lead gold mining areas on the outskirts of Ballarat between the city and the town of Sebastopol.
 In the 1870s and 1880s, the Redan lead had a number of larger gold mining companies extracting Sergeants Freehold Quartz Goldmining Company and the Hustler's Line of Reef.

 The suburb developed gradually with working class origins, the home of many miners.

 A Post Office was first opened here on 1 July 1935.

 Layout, housing and growth

 Redan is almost entirely laid out in grid plan.
-The population is forecast to increase to 3195 in 2021 with 1536 dwellings.
+The population was forecast to increase to 3195 in 2021 with 1536 dwellings.

 As of September 2009, Redan had the most affordable houses in Australia.

 The population has many people in their teens and early twenties in low cost rental accommodation.
-The current median house price in Redan is $190,000.
+At that time the median house price in Redan was $190,000.

 Sport

 Redan has an Australian rules football team-the Redan Lions-playing in the Ballarat Football League.

 Redan also has a soccer club Ballarat City FC competing in the National Premier League which is the third tier of Australian soccer behind the national A-League.
 Since 2014 their home ground is Ballarat Regional Soccer Facility.